humumShaikh/PSPI---Parity-Serial-Peripheral-Interface/README.md

 - Retransmission
 - Tested for upto 12.5MHz on the Boolean Board (Spartan7)

-Note - The design might not work as expected in the simulation.
+Note - The design might not work as expected in the simulation but it works fine on hardware.